These Smokey Quinoa Meatballs with Creamy Tomato Sauce are a fun spin on an old favorite. Gluten Free & Vegetarian with a Vegan Option.

 - 2 teaspoons liquid smoke

-- 16 ounces quinoa linguine
+- 16 ounces quinoa pasta spaghetti

 - Heat a large saucepan to medium heat.
 Add tomatoes, olive oil, garlic, basil, sea salt and black pepper.
 Simmer partially covered for 25 minutes.
 Add cream cheese and cook until melted, stirring occasionally.